Review: Quantum Metrology and Sensing with Many-Body Systems

 \section{Abstract}

 Quantum systems, fabricated across various spatial scales from nano to micrometers, are very delicate and naturally sensitive to the variations of their environment.
-These features make them excellent candidates for serving as sensors with wide range of applications.
-The size versatility as well as their sensitivity, allow quantum sensors to achieve unprecedented precision with ultra-high spatial resolution.
-The main power of quantum sensors is achieved when the probe is composed of several particles.
-In this situation, quantum features such as entanglement contribute in enhancing the precision of quantum sensors beyond the capacity of classical sensors, a phenomenon that is referred to as quantum enhanced sensitivity.
-Originally, quantum sensing was formulated for non-interacting particles which are prepared in a special form of maximally entangled states.
-These probes are extremely sensitive to decoherence and any interaction between particles is detrimental to their performance.
-An alternative framework for quantum sensing has been developed exploiting quantum many-body systems, where the interaction between particles plays a crucial role.
+These features make them excellent candidates for serving as sensors with wide range of applications. \vm{Indeed, the exceptional precision of quantum sensors arises from their compact size and inherent sensitivity, enabling measurements with unprecedented accuracy within highly localized regions.
+A key advantage of quantum sensors lies in their resource efficiency, as their achievable precision can scale super-linearly with respect to resources, such as system size, in contrast to the linear scaling characteristic of classical sensors.
+This phenomenon, commonly referred to as quantum-enhanced sensitivity, fundamentally depends on exploiting uniquely quantum mechanical features, including superposition, entanglement, and squeezing.} Originally, quantum sensing was formulated for particles prepared in a special form of entangled states. { Yet, certain realization of these probes may be susceptible to decoherence and interaction between particles may also be detrimental to their performance.} An alternative framework for quantum sensing has been developed through exploiting quantum many-body systems, where the interaction between particles plays a crucial role.
 In this review, we investigate different aspects of the latter approach for quantum metrology and sensing.